 Acorn Account is the trading name of Spectrum Card Services.
 Acorn is an Authorised Payment Institute (API) rather than a bank, and is regulated by the Financial Conduct Authority.

 Businesses can open an online business current account in 24 hours (weekdays only).
-There are no Acorn branches, instead you can use Barclays branches, manage your account online 24/7, or call Acorn’s UK advisors.
-So far, 80,000 accounts have been opened, processing over £3 billion.
+There are no Acorn branches, instead, you can use Barclays branches, manage your account online 24/7, or call Acorn’s UK advisors.
+So far, they have over 600,000 registered consumer customers and 8,000 business customers.

 Acorn Account Business Banking Services